Table of Contents

 Strengthening Community Networks and Institutions

-Economic Alternatives and Livelihood Diversification
+Economic Empowerment and Diversification

 Conclusion